-It’s only fitting that one of the first recipes I’m sharing is a creation of my mom.
+This is a recipe created by my mom.
 She became “Grammy” once my first son was born.
 I call her Grammy, too, even though she’s really my mom.
 Funny how that happens.
 A child is born, and everyone gets a new name.
 Anyhoo . . .

 Grammy is the one who taught me pretty much everything I know about cooking.
 My mom is one great cook.
 I have so many memories of learning to cook by her side.
 She learned to cook from her mom.
 In fact, one of the things I enjoy about cooking is the connection I feel with the tradition of cooking before me.
 I guess most of us learned to cook in exactly that way.
 From a mom or dad, a grandma or grandpa, an aunt or uncle.
 Kitchens have the strongest traditions in most families.
 Certainly in mine.
 It’s where we most regularly gather.
 It’s where we prepare for holidays and celebrations.
 It’s—forgive me for being sappy—the heart of the home.

 Grammy is a very healthy 76-year-old.
 I’m guessing that is in large part due to the wholesome, well balanced diet she has cooked and eaten throughout her life.
 If you want to know anything about nutrition, Grammy is your go-to gal.
 She’s a walking encyclopedia of the nutritional value of pretty much any food you can name.
 I admire her on many levels, but it all begins in her kitchen.
 Grammy still spends much of her day cooking and creating new recipes.
 What a woman.
-King-Man hopes prays I grow up to be just like her.
+King-Man wants me to grow up to be just like her.

 So, I share Grammy’s Granola recipe.
 It’s a staple in our house.
 I make a batch up every 2 weeks or so.
 It’s great with milk or yogurt or good just by itself as a snack.
 King-Man keeps a jar of it at his office to have for snacking, and he takes it with him for an energy boost when he backpacks the Grand Canyon.
 I take a Ziploc of Grammy’s Granola with me whenever I fly to combat the hungries, since the airlines clearly have an evil plot to starve us all to death.